chase-seibert/blog/_drafts/product-management-101.md

 typically takes the role of identifying and documenting production bugs.
 Product managers need to know how to write a great
 [bug report](/blog/2016/02/26/QA-101-How-to-write-a-bug-report.html).

+The very best product managers I have worked with have some level of technical understanding of the implementation the team has created.
+It should be just enough to sketch out how the product works at a high level.
+Otherwise, there will be a mismatch between the [mental model](/blog/2016/04/15/mental-models.html) of how it works, and how it actually works.
+Over time, that will result in unexpected behavior and a poor user experience.

+### Up-Leveling Technical Understanding

+There is no magic bullet for this.
+One thing I would suggest is actually white-boarding your take on system architecture with the engineering lead on a regular basis.
+The product manager should drive.
+This will quickly highlight gaps that you can dive into more detail on.

 ## Third Rails